Remembering WWI - The Great War

 A second meeting was held in Capon Bridge on February 27th.
 Several initiatives were discussed and the VFW representative gave a brief summary of what they are planning for a celebration in Romney on Armistice Day (Veterans Day).
 Please see the list of suggested events below to get ideas on how your organization can participate.
 Check the Calendar page occasionally to see what has been planned.
 We are hoping that many activities will be planned for the period from July 4th to November 11th even if they are as simple as decorating businesses and homes with flags and banners or lending photos and memorabilia for display.
 Just Get Involved!

 Below is a listing of some of the activities that could be designed for the commemoration.
 We will update this list as suggestions are offered or projects are organized.
-There will eventually be a calendar page to list planned events.
+There is a calendar page to list planned events.

 Suggested Events and Projects